 Permits and Fees

-User fees help the District continue to provide clean, well-maintained areas, allowing you to enjoy your leisure hours in the beautiful setting of our forest preserves.
-It is hoped that these fees will defray costs in the most equitable and realistic manner possible.
+User fees help the District continue to provide clean, well-maintained areas in DuPage forest preserves.
+They also help to defray costs in an equitable and realistic manner.

-The Forest Preserve District of DuPage County has traditionally spent tax revenue to provide access to recreational use areas including parking, signage, drinking water, latrines, mowed turf areas, picnic tables, trash receptacles and visitor protection services.
-When preserve users desire facilities beyond those "basics" that are routinely provided, they have been asked to pay a user fee to help defray the growing cost of operation.
+The Forest Preserve District traditionally spends tax revenue to provide recreational areas and amenities, including trails, parking areas, signs, drinking water, latrines, mowed turf areas, picnic tables, trash receptacles and visitor-protection services.
+When preserve patrons desire facilities beyond these basics, they are asked to pay a user fee to help defray the growing cost of our operations.

 The District operates on a combined tax levy of assessed property value.
-Ever-rising costs set against a mandated tax cap impose strict limits on facilities operated and recreational services rendered by the District.
+Ever-rising costs set against a mandated tax cap impose strict limits on our facilities and recreational services.

-Therefore, the Forest Preserve Commission strongly believes that those who personally benefit from these special facilities or services should accept a larger share of the costs than the general tax-paying public of DuPage County.
-Similarly, the commissioners feel that non-county residents should also pay a higher fee for using DuPage County's facilities.
-In this way, taxes can be kept down.
+The District's Board of Commissioners believes that those who benefit from special facilities or services should accept a larger share of the costs than DuPage County's residents who pay taxes.
+Similarly, the Board feels that non-county residents should also pay a higher fee for using DuPage forest preserves' facilities.
+In this way, taxes are kept down.